Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Introduction

 The rest of the paper is organized as follows.
-In section 2, we study the properties of TL1 penalty and its regularization models.
-One RIP condition is given for the consistency of TL1 constrained model with original $l_0$ model.
-We also prove that the local minimizers of the TL1 constrained model extract independent columns from the sensing matrix $A$, as well as the local minimizers of the unconstrained model.
+In section 2, we study theoretical properties of TL1 penalty and TL1 regularized models in exact and stable recovery of $\ell_0$ minimal solutions.
+We show the advantage of TL1 over $\ell_1$ in exact recovery under linear constraint using the generalized null space property \cite{TW_17} and explicit examples.
+We analyze stable recovery for linear constraint with observation error based on a RIP condition.
+We overcome the lack of scaling property of TL1 by introducing a normalized TL1 regularized problem.
+Though the RIP condition is not sharp, our analysis is the first of such kind for stable recovery by TL1.
+We also prove that the local minimizers of the TL1 constrained model extract independent columns from the sensing matrix.
 In section 3, we present two DC algorithms for TL1 optimization (DCATL1).
-In section 4, we compare the performance of DCATL1 with some state-of-the-art methods using two classes of matrices: the Gaussian and the oversampled discrete cosine transform (DCT).
-Numerical experiments indicate that DCATL1 is robust and consistently top ranked while maintaining high sparse recovery rates across all sensing matrices.
-Concluding remarks are in section 5.
+In section 4, we compare the performance of DCATL1 with some state-of-the-art methods using two classes of matrices: the Gaussian and the over-sampled discrete cosine transform (DCT) matrices.
+Numerical experiments indicate that DCATL1 is robust and consistently top ranked while maintaining high sparse recovery rates across sensing matrices of varying coherence.
+In section 5, we compare DCATL1 with DCA on other non-convex penalties such as PiE \cite{Nguyen-DCA-2015}, MCP \cite{MCP}, and SCAD \cite{fan2001variable}, and found DCATL1 to be competitive as well.
+Concluding remarks are in section 6.